-- 1. For those students who have a business degree and have met all CPC requirements, the following graduate credit hours constitute the requirements for MBA degree. - 2.
-Earn a cumulative grade point average of not less than 3.00. - 3.
-Earn a grade of "B" or better in courses approved for graduate credit.
+For those students who have a business degree and have met all CPC requirements, the graduate courses listed below constitute the requirements for the MBA degree.
+In addition, students must earn a cumulative grade point average of not less than 3.0 to remain in good academic standing.